-- The Director shall adopt regulations establishing a program for evaluating [and rating] the energy consumption of residential property in this State. - The regulations must include, without limitation: - (a) Standards for evaluating the energy consumption of residential property; and - (b) [A system for rating a residential property based on the results of the evaluation of the residential property.]
-Provisions prescribing a form to be used pursuant to section 50 of this act, including, without limitation, provisions that require a portion of the form to provide information on the program of improving energy conservation and energy efficiency in residential property created pursuant to section 33 of this act. - 3.
-As used in this section: - (a) "Dwelling unit" means any building, structure or portion thereof which is occupied as, or designed or intended for occupancy as, a residence by one person who maintains a household or by two or more persons who maintain a common household. - (b) "Residential property" means any land in this State to which is affixed not less than one or more than four dwelling units. - [Sec.
-2.]
-Sec.
-32. NRS 701.010 is hereby amended to read as follows: - 701.010 1.
+2. The regulations must include, without limitation:

+- (a) Standards for evaluating the energy consumption of residential property; and - (b) Provisions prescribing a form to be used pursuant to section 50 of this act, including, without limitation, provisions that require a portion of the form to provide information on [the program] programs created pursuant to section 32.3 of this act and other programs of improving energy conservation and energy efficiency in residential property. [created pursuant to section 33 of this act.] - 3.
+As used in this section: - (a) "Dwelling unit" means any building, structure or portion thereof which is occupied as, or designed or intended for occupancy as, a residence by one person who maintains a household or by two or more persons who maintain a common household. - (b) "Residential property" means any land in this State to which is affixed not less than one or more than four dwelling units. - Sec.
+32. NRS 701.010 is hereby amended to read as follows:

+701.010 1.
 The Legislature finds that: